 - Disciplinary proceedings must be instituted against Dr Tiego Ephraim Selebano for gross misconduct and/or incompetence in compliance with the Disciplinary Code and Procedure applicable to Senior Management Services (SMS) members in the Public Service.
 In the light of Dr Selebano’s conduct during the course of the investigation, which includes tampering with evidence, it is recommended that the Premier should consider suspending him pending his disciplinary hearing, subject to compliance with the Disciplinary Code and Procedure applicable to SMS members in the Public Service.

 - Disciplinary Procedures must be instituted against Dr Makgabo Manamela for gross misconduct and/ or incompetent in compliance with Disciplinary Code and Procedure applicable to SMS members in the Public Service.
-In the light of Dr Manamela’s conduct during the course of the investigation, which includes tampering with evidence, it is recommended that the consideration be given to suspending her pending her disciplinary hearing, subject to compliance with the Disciplinary Code and Procedure applicable to SMS members in the Public Service.
+In the light of Dr Manamela’s conduct during the course of the investigation, which includes tampering with evidence, it is recommended that the consideration is given to suspending her pending her disciplinary hearing, subject to compliance with the Disciplinary Code and Procedure applicable to SMS members in the Public Service.

 - The findings against Dr Manamela and Dr Selebano must be reported to their respective professional bodies for appropriate remedial action with regard to professional and ethical conduct.